Feminism in Israel: Orthodox and Haredi feminism

-In 1981, Chana Safrai חנה ספראי, established the first institution for advanced study of Talmud by women, where such illustrious teachers as Dr. Nehama Leibowitz and Rabbi Dr. Binyamin Lau were among the faculty.
+In 1981, Chana Safrai, established the first institution for advanced study of Talmud by women, where such illustrious teachers as Dr. Nehama Leibowitz and Rabbi Dr. Binyamin Lau were among the faculty.
 Following the opening of this school, higher Torah learning institutions for women proliferated in Israel over the next four decades.

 In 1982 a halakhic study was published highlighting that it was appropriate for religious women to serve in the IDF.
 In 2002 Aluma was established, which assists religious girls to attain meaningful service in the IDF.

-In 1987, a legal case was brought before the Supreme Court of Israel arguing that Leah Shakdiel לאה שקדיאל must be allowed to serve on local religious councils.
+In 1987, a legal case was brought before the Supreme Court of Israel arguing that Leah Shakdiel must be allowed to serve on local religious councils.
 The case was brought after the Israeli Minister of Religious Affairs canceled Shakdiel's appointment to the religious affairs committee in Yeruham.
 After the court ruled in her favor, Leah Shakdiel became the first woman to serve on a religious council in Israel.

 In Haredi Jewish communities, one of the first substantive attempts by religious women to organize along political lines was the establishment of the Lo Nivcharot, Lo Bocharot ("not elected, no vote") in 2012 which campaigned for the Haredi political parties to allow women to join the party.
 A subsequent initiative was the establishment of the political party U'Bizchutan organized by Haredi women.

 A major issue prompting efforts for Orthodox women's rights is the issue of agunot, women whose husbands refuse to divorce under Jewish law.

 Haredi feminism is still a slowly emerging trend but it is distinct from modern Orthodox approaches.
 Modern Orthodox and Religious Zionist efforts include issues relating to religious law such as the question of women's prayer groups and access to public rituals such as dancing with the Torah scroll on Simchat Torah.
 By contrast, Haredi feminism has been concerned with the political sphere and does not address restrictions in religious ritual areas.

 Legislative responses

-The Israeli government marks International Women's Day, as marked by the United Nations and other countries around the world, to commemorates the struggle for women's equality under the law.
+The Israeli government marks International Women's Day, as marked by the United Nations and other countries around the world, to commemorate the struggle for women's equality under the law.
 The Knesset has established a Committee on the Status of Women and Gender Equality which is responsible for promoting the status of women in social, economic, and political affairs, and addressing gender-based discrimination in Israeli society.